-Prerequisite: None Eligibility: 10 2 quarters, 2 credits
+Prerequisite: None Eligibility: 10

 This class continues work begun in English 9 Honors.
 The focus remains on intensive instruction in literature, composition, grammar, and oral communication.
 Students apply writing skills, with a focus on the use of the writing process, including expository, persuasive, narrative, and descriptive modes of discourse.
 Also, this class continues the development of cultural literacy and vocabulary begun in English 9 Honors.
 Students will write a research paper using MLA style, as well as using research as support in various assignments.
 Students will participate in Socratic seminars to discuss literature and develop critical thinking skills, as well as making connections between literature and life.
+This class is both accelerated and enriched, offering a differentiated curriculum for highly motivated students.
+Although this course is not a prerequisite for students wishing to enroll in AP English courses at the 11th and 12th grade levels, be aware that the specific focus of skills in English 9 Honors and English 10 Honors is necessary for success in AP English courses.

-This class is both accelerated and enriched, offering a differentiated curriculum for highly motivated students. \\\Summer reading/assignments will be required.
+\\\Summer reading/assignments will be required.